|ZFIN ID: ZDB-PUB-091215-19|

 Pistocchi, A., Feijoo, C.G., Cabrera, P., Villablanca, E.J., Allende, M.L., and Cotelli, F. (2009) The zebrafish prospero homolog prox1 is required for mechanosensory hair cell differentiation and functionality in the lateral line.
-BMC Dev.
-Biol.
+BMC Developmental Biology.
 9:58.

 ABSTRACTBACKGROUND: The lateral line system in zebrafish is composed of a series of organs called neuromasts, which are distributed over the body surface.
 Neuromasts contain clusters of hair cells, surrounded by accessory cells.